 Other types of cooperation

-Electricity interconnections: extra high voltage (EHV) line: this is the construction on the Mediterranean façade of a buried direct current line (40 km in France and 25 km in Spain) that will make it possible to double the electricity exchange capacity between the two countries.
-The total cost of the project is 700 million euros.
-Tunnelling work for the line began in January 2012 and will continue through the end of 2013.
-The entire thing is scheduled to be activated in late 2013, for commercial implementation in late 2014.
+Power: very high voltage (VHV) line: this involves laying an underground DC line on the Mediterranean side (40 km in France and 25 km in Spain) to double the power exchange capacity between the two countries.
+Tunnelling work began in January 2012 and will continue until the end of 2013.
+The entire system is scheduled to power up at the end of 2013 before going into full commercial service at the end of 2014.

 - Diplomatic Photo Gallery